Hand & Wrist

 Scaphoid fractures are classified by location along the bone's long axis:

-Waist fractures (70–80%): The most common site — the middle, narrowest portion of the scaphoid.
+Waist fractures (70–80%): The most common site is the middle, narrowest portion of the scaphoid.
 Most can be treated with casting, though displaced fractures at the waist carry a significant risk of nonunion without surgical intervention.

 Proximal pole fractures (15–20%): The most dangerous location.
-The proximal pole has a retrograde, end-arterial blood supply — blood enters through the distal portion of the scaphoid and flows proximally.
-A proximal pole fracture may disrupt this supply entirely, putting the proximal fragment at high risk for avascular necrosis (AVN) — bone death due to loss of blood supply.
+The proximal pole has a retrograde, end-arterial blood supply.
+Blood enters through the distal portion of the scaphoid and flows proximally.
+A proximal pole fracture may disrupt this supply entirely, putting the proximal fragment at high risk for avascular necrosis (AVN): bone death due to loss of blood supply.
 AVN rates for untreated or delayed proximal pole fractures can reach 30–40% or higher.

 Distal pole fractures (5–10%): The distal portion has a more robust blood supply and heals well with conservative treatment in most cases.